freddorn/North-American-Vacation/README.md

 1. Used the Chrome Dev tools for most of the responsive testing.
 2. Tested with a device of each of the 5 Bootstrap screen sizes.
 (Extra small to Extra Large)
 3. Tested with the Chrome, Firefox and Safari browsers.
+4. Completed a test of the SendMail function, using the Jasmine framework.

 #### Bugs Fixed